jjethwa/icinga2/README.md

 To use your own modules, you're able to install these into `enabledModules`-folder of your `/etc/icingaweb2` volume.

+# RaspberryPi-Support

+The docker-image is also working on RaspberryPi, Odroid C2 and other ARM devices.
+Checkout the [arm-tags on docker hub](https://hub.docker.com/r/jordan/icinga2/tags/).

 ## Environment variables Reference

 | Environmental Variable | Default Value | Description |